Panania railway station

-Panania railway station is located on the East Hills line, serving the Sydney suburb of Panania.
-It is served by Sydney Trains T8 Airport & South line services.
+Panania railway station is a heritage-listed railway station located on the East Hills line, serving the Sydney suburb of Panania.
+It is served by Sydney Trains' T8 Airport & South Line services.

 History

 Panania station opened on 21 December 1931 when the line was extended from Kingsgrove to East Hills.

 On 9 December 1985, the line from Revesby to East Hills was duplicated with a new track laid to the north of the existing one.

+In 2018, the station received an upgrade including lifts.

 Upgrades

 In October 2011, the surrounding bus stops and station entrance were upgraded.
 In December 2014, scoping began for a further upgrade.
 In July 2018, the upgrade was completed which included new lifts, stairs, weather canopies, signage, refurbishments, toilets and CCTV.

 Platforms and services

-Transport Links
+Transport links

-Panania Station has bus stops located on both Braesmere Road on the north side and Anderson Avenue and Weston Street on the southside.
-All routes are operated by Transdev NSW.
+Panania Station has bus stops located on both Braesmere Road on the north side and Anderson Avenue and Weston Street on the south side of the station.
+All routes are operated by Transit Systems NSW and U-Go Mobility.